 Do you use Facebook ads to drive more traffic and conversions?
 For this article, we show you how to track Facebook ads more effectively in Google Analytics, and as a bonus, help you attribute your sales revenue to your campaigns, both online and offline.

-It’s no surprise that marketers are leveraging the opportunities of Facebook advertising to increase exposure and generate high-quality leads.
+With roughly 2.85 billion monthly active users, Facebook is one of the most popular social networks worldwide.
+With that figure in mind, it’s no surprise that marketers are leveraging the opportunities of Facebook advertising to increase exposure and drive qualified leads.

 Like any other marketing channel, it’s important to understand how your Facebook ads impact your performance so that you can improve marketing strategies, customer acquisition, and more importantly, increase ROI.